Teen charged with killing 4 at Georgia high school had been focus of earlier tips about threats

 But he returned later and wanted back in the classroom.
 Some students went to open the locked door but instead backed away.

-When she looked at him through a widow in the door, she saw the student turn and heard a barrage of gunshots.
+When she looked at him through a window in the door, she saw the student turn and heard a barrage of gunshots.

 “It was about 10 or 15 of them at once, back-to-back,” she said.